Some criteria of rational-infinite divisibility for probability laws: General results

 Let us return to the function \eqref{def_psi}.
-We saw that admission of representation \eqref{th_crit_psi_eq} is criterion for rational infinite divisibility of the distribution function.
-Let us write this in the following form:
+We saw that the admission of representation \eqref{th_crit_psi_eq} is a criterion for rational-infinite divisibility of distribution functions.
+Let us write it in the following form:

-If $h\to 0$ then the left-hand side formally tends to $(\Ln f)''(t)$ and the fraction formally dissapears from the integrand in the right-hand side.
+If $h\to 0$ then the left-hand side tends to $(\Ln f)''(t)$, when the latter exists, and the fraction formally dissapears from the integrand in the right-hand side.
 This idea leads us to the following result.